ivan/maybe-promise-factory/README.md

 # maybe-promise-factory
 The maybePromiseFactory normalizes synchronous values and asynchronous values by always returning a Promise.

-The factory uses the ES6 Promise implementation by default but can use other Promise implementations.
-The maybePromise function accepts a function argument which is invoked and whose result is used, or any other value, which is coerced into a promise if it isn't one.
+* The factory uses the ES6 Promise implementation by default but can use other Promise implementations.
+* The returned maybePromise function accepts an argument and converts it to a promise if it is another type of value.
+* If it is passed a function, it invokes it and applies the same rules to the result of the function to promisify it.
+* If the invoked function throws an exception, it is caught and a rejected Promise is returned.

 ## Installation

 Install with `npm install maybe-promise-factory`.

-## Usage
+## Usage Examples

 ```js
 const maybePromise = require('maybe-promise-factory')();